Midnight-Wolf37/arccw_MGSV/README.md

 # arccw_MGSV
 Weapons from Metal Gear Solid V reanimated by me, coded on the ArcCW Base for Garry's Mod.

-Update 0.1:
+Update 0.2:

-- Added Arms Material Delta-114 (fake name: Combat Pistol)
+- Added the SZ Type 336 Submachine Gun
+- Fixed attachments on the Delta-114
+- Implemented proper sight bodygroups on the Delta-114

 Known issues: